bullgit/code-of-conduct/README.md

 As we are evolving on the web, the previous rules are also applied for unacceptable behvior publicly online, on social media.

-###Consequences of unacceptable Behavior
+###Consequences of unacceptable Behaviour
 If a gitch do not respect nor agree with the terms defined in the document, or break our trust by behaving in a total disrespect of our terms, we as bullgit, will ask the person to leave the group definitely.

-We cannot accept such behavior, we don’t want to deal with small minded people, we don’t want to be a source of hate nor inflating the hate of each other.
+We cannot accept such behaviour, we don’t want to deal with small minded people, we don’t want to be a source of hate nor inflating the hate of each other.

 @bullgit